rerobots/docs/pages/intro.md

 Besides the dashboard at <https://rerobots.net>, rerobots has an
 {% abbr title="application programming interface" %}[API](/api-summary){% /abbr %}.
-An **API token** is a string that provides authentication and authorization for API requests. rerobots API tokens follow the JSON Web Token standard, [RFC 7519](https://tools.ietf.org/html/rfc7519), which is introduced at <https://jwt.io/>.
+An **API token** is a string that provides authentication and authorization for API requests.
 Users manage their API tokens at <https://rerobots.net/tokens>.
 Learn more by reading the [guides](/guides) about API tokens, such as [how to make and revoke API tokens](/webui/making-and-revoking-api-tokens).